A Short Guide on Scientific Writing

 DON’Ts

-• Do not discuss other methods or compare your method to others (this should go into the Discussion)
+- Do not discuss other methods or compare your method with others; this belongs in the Discussion.

 The Results Section

-Here you report the findings of your work.
-You should maintain a neutral and factual tone and avoid any kind of exaggeration or qualitative adjectives like “great” or “fantastic” etc. Do not bury your results in the main text but present them prominently in figures and tables, such that someone only browsing through your manuscript can quickly see what you found.
+Here, you report the findings of your work.
+Maintain a neutral and factual tone, and avoid exaggeration or qualitative adjectives such as “great” or “fantastic”.
+Do not bury your results in the main text; instead, present them prominently in figures and tables so that readers browsing through your manuscript can quickly see what you found.

 DOs

-• Stay factual, concise, and precise in your formulations
+- Be factual, concise, and precise in your formulations.

-• Only describe results from your present work (not from previous work or other authors)
+- Describe only results from your present work, not from previous work or other authors.

 DON’Ts

-• Do not include any personal (subjective) information (e.g., about how you felt during the field work, etc)
+- Do not include personal or subjective information, for example about how you felt during fieldwork.

-• Do not discuss the merits of your results (this is for the discussion)
+- Do not discuss the merits of your results; this belongs in the Discussion.

-• Do not bury your results in the main text but display them prominently
+- Do not bury your results in the main text; display them prominently.

 The Discussion

-Start this section with a short (2-3 sentences max) summary of your main findings from the results section.
-This will set the scene and allow readers who only skipped through the results to understand what you are talking about here.
-In this section you critically discuss your results and should:
+Start this section with a short summary of your main findings from the Results section, ideally no more than two or three sentences.
+This sets the scene and allows readers who have only skimmed the Results section to understand what you are discussing.
+In this section, you should critically discuss your results and:

-• Mention possible limitations, flaws, uncertainties of your study design/method (e.g., you could not collect all the data you needed or the accuracy of your machine/model was limiting)
+- Mention possible limitations, flaws, or uncertainties in your study design or method, for example if you could not collect all the data you needed or if the accuracy of your instrument or model was limiting.

-• Identify your sources of errors and quantify them
+- Identify your sources of error and, where possible, quantify them.

-• Place your findings within the wider scientific context (e.g., how do your results compare to previous studies?
-Do your results contradict/confirm previous findings and what are the consequences?)
+- Place your findings within the wider scientific context, for example by explaining how your results compare to previous studies, whether they contradict or confirm previous findings, and what the consequences are.

-• Suggest possible remedies for the identified limitations/errors and provide suggestions for future work
+- Suggest possible remedies for the identified limitations or errors, and provide suggestions for future work.

 DOs

-• Be honest and find a healthy level of self-criticism, i.e., do not demolish your own study, but identify the real and important weaknesses
+- Be honest and apply a healthy level of self-criticism: do not demolish your own study, but identify its real and important weaknesses.

 DON’Ts